ThKrypt/QualCoder/How-to-use.md

 # Settings

 The settings dialog allows you to change the coder name.
 Multiple coders can code the same text.
-Checking the Show IDs box displays ID columns for data stored in various tables.The default language of QualCoder is English.
-Currently French and German are alternative options which are being developed but not fully implemented yet.
-Nor have the translations been checked for accuracy.
+Checking the Show IDs box displays ID columns for data stored in various tables.
+The default language of QualCoder is English.
+Currently French and German are alternative options.
+These alternatives have not been thoroughly reviewed for accuracy of translations.
+Project backup options are set here too.
+When the backup every time project is opened is checked, an additional option is to choose to backup the audio/video files.
+For completeness of backups it is recommended to back up audio and video, however this may slow down opening of the software if you have many large files.

 ![settings](https://qualcoder.files.wordpress.com/2019/04/settings.png)